Towards Embedding Dynamic Personas in Interactive Robots: Masquerading Animated Social Kinematics (MASK): Introduction

 \section{Introduction}

-Interactivity in robots~\cite{20_pan,22_van,19_Mohammadi} has the ability to establish meaningful connections with humans, thereby greatly improving the user experience by creating immersive relationships.
+Interactivity in robots~\cite{20_pan,22_van,19_Mohammadi} can establish meaningful connections with humans, thereby greatly improving the user experience by creating engaging relationships.
 Integrating character-like attributes into these robots makes interactions more human-like and relatable, enhancing emotional connections and creating memorable experiences.
-Interactive robots embedded with personalized personas can offer companionship for combating loneliness or deliver standout performances in the entertainment sector.
+Interactive robots embedded with customizable personas can offer companionship for combating loneliness or deliver standout performances in the entertainment sector.
 Leveraging this potential, we focus on building an interactive robotic system that takes a step towards adapting flexible personas that can take on the likeness of personalities or film characters.

+Building character-like or persona-driven dialog agents~\cite{23_shao,19_Mohammadi} have been actively studied to provide users with agents that experience events, express emotions, and interact with people.
+We believe interactive robotic agents could bring such agents into the real, physical world.
+Combining physical movements - i.e., gaze and gestures - with persona-driven agents can amplify the richness of human-machine interactions.

 We hypothesize that by embedding a character template into robotic behavior, interactive agents can convincingly embody distinct personas for users to engage with.
 In particular, we aim to achieve this through a simple finite-state machine framework, which determines robotic actions from an observed user's behavior, a current robot's behavior, and a persona.
 We focus on non-verbal communication, where the social cues come from gestures, gazes, or facial expressions.
 For instance, if a robot demonstrated actions representing fear when the user is greeting it, the users would be led to associate a \textit{``shy"} or \textit{``introverted"} character with the robot.
 Furthermore, our system aims to easily adopt diverse personas, similar to a robot putting on and switching masks, requiring minimal human effort to design such robots.